 It’s time to get your groove on!
 Dance has always been a part of human culture, rituals, and celebrations, and it’s an ability innate in all of us.
-Regardless of if you’re the best dancer in the world or you only dance alone in your room, this activity can prove more beneficial for you than climbing the party-social ladder.
-Of course, we already know that dancing is an enjoyable way to be more physically active, but did you know it’s great for your health, including mental health?
+It doesn’t matter if you’re the best dancer in the world or you only dance alone in your room, this activity can prove more beneficial for you than climbing the party-social ladder.
+Of course, we already know that dancing is an enjoyable way to be more physically active, but did you know it’s great for your health, including your mental health?
 Yes, there’re several health benefits of dance lined up for you to enjoy.

 Watch: Whitney dancing…

 It’s important to note that you don’t need to be an amazing dancer before you can reap the health benefits of dance.
 All that matters is that you can get loose and move your body — just the way you can.
 That is to say, no need for unnecessary twists and flips if you’re unable to do so.
 Dance the best way you know and watch this often ignored activity heap good things for you.